kubernetes/community/contributors/design-proposals/self-hosted-kubernetes.md

 Upgrading these components is fairly straightforward.
 They are stateless, easily run in containers, and can be modeled as pods and services.
 Upgrades are simply a matter of deploying new versions, health checking them, and changing the service label selectors.

+In HA configurations the API servers should be able to be upgraded in-place one-by-one and rely on external load balancing or client retries to recover from the temporary downtime.
+This relies on Kubernetes [versioning policy](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/versioning.md).

 #### etcd self-hosted

 As the primary data store of Kubernetes etcd plays an important role.
 Today, etcd does not run on top of the self-hosted cluster.
 However, progress is being made with the introduction of the [etcd Operator](https://coreos.com/blog/introducing-the-etcd-operator.html) and integration into [bootkube](https://github.com/kubernetes-incubator/bootkube/blob/848cf581451425293031647b5754b528ec5bf2a0/cmd/bootkube/start.go#L37).

+### Highly-available Clusters

+Self-hosted will make operating highly-available clusters even easier.
+For internal critical components like the scheduler and controller manager, which already know how to leader elect themselves, creating HA instances will be a simple matter of `kubectl scale` for most administrators.
+For the data store, etcd, the etcd Operator will ease much of the scaling concern.

+However, the API server will be a slightly trickier matter for most deployments as the API server relies on either external load balancing or external DNS in most common HA configurations.
+But, with the addition of Kubernetes label metadata on the [Node API](https://github.com/kubernetes/kubernetes/pull/39112) self-hosted may make it easier for systems administrators to create glue code that finds the appropriate Node IPs and adds them to these external systems.

 ### Conclusions